Shaadi Mubarak: Plot

-Preeti, a simple and caring woman, wishes to earn self-respect by working as a wedding planner after her son, Tarun, and his wife, Rati, deserted and throw her out of the house.

-On the other side, KT, who appears happy, hides a deep wound within.
+Preeti, a simple and caring woman, wishes to earn self-respect by working as a wedding planner after her son, Tarun, and his wife, Rati, deserted her and threw her out of the house.
+On the other hand, KT, who appears happy, hides a deep wound within.
 When Chanda Rathore, a prospective bride for KT, insults him because he rejected her, KT's uncle Sushant motivates him to work again.

-KT offers a partnership to Preeti, which she initially denies but agrees when KT stands for her before a wretched client.
-They face many issues in their initial days of business, but this leads them to develop a bond of friendship, trust, and respect.
+KT offers a partnership to Preeti, which she initially declines but later agrees to.
+They start a business 'Shaadi Mubarak'.
+They face many issues in their initial days of business, which leads them to develop a bond of friendship, trust, and respect.

 Tarun puts forth a challenge before Preeti where, in 25 days, she will have to prove herself capable of becoming a businesswoman.
-With KT's help, she wins.

-While organizing Bua Sa and Fufa Sa's 50th wedding anniversary, misunderstandings occur, leading Preeti to break her partnership with KT after finishing an event with a mysterious client.
+With KT's help, she wins the challenge.
+While organising their uncle and aunt's 50th wedding anniversary, many misunderstandings lead to Preeti to breaking her partnership with KT after finishing an event with a mysterious client.

 On the day of the wedding event, the mysterious client turns out to be KT's ex-wife, Nandini.
 To get his revenge, KT marries Preeti.
-However, Preeti knows that their relationship is respect for each other.
+But Preeti knows that their relationship is based on respect for each other.
 After their marriage, Preeti falls in love with KT, and they collaborate to discover Nandini's motive.

-On the day of Makar Sankranti, Nandini discloses Arjun is an orphan.
-KT is caught in a fire but is saved by Preeti.
+KT is caught in a fire lit by Nandini but is rescued by Preeti.

 Nandini is arrested but vows to return.
 Later, Tarun and Arjun apologize to Preeti for mistreating her.
 Preeti then confesses her love to KT.
-He initially tells Preeti that he love her too but he confessed to Neel that he lied.
+He initially tells Preeti that he loves her, too but he confessed to his friend Neel that he had lied.
+Following this, Preeti and KT both agree to a divorce.
+When Preeti leaves for Mumbai, KT realizes he is in love with her.

-Kusum breaks ties with Preeti when Neel denies having any feelings for Priyanka and becomes engaged to Shika.
-Neel tells KT and Preeti that Kushaala pressured him to marry as they went through a business crisis.
-Preeti and KT arrange the money through Shaadi Mubarak.
-Kusum apologizes to Preeti and gives her blessings to Priyanka and Neel.
-Preeti and KT both agree to divorce, as KT doesn't love Preeti.

-While Preeti leaves for Mumbai, KT realizes he is in love with her.
 Desperate to win her back, KT rushes to Preeti and declares his love for her publicly, and they reconcile.